ProactiveProgrammers/matrix-starter/README.md

 - Use the `cd` command to change into the directory for this repository.
 - Specifically, you can change into the program directory by typing `cd square`.
 - Install the dependencies for the project by typing `poetry install`.
-- Run the program in the following fashion:
+- Run the program to perform matrix processing by typing the following command:
-  - `poetry run containmentcheck --size 5000 --maximum 50000000 --approach list`
+  - `poetry run matrix --matrix-dir input --matrix-file matrix.txt`
-  - Note that this is not the only configuration you should try for your experiment
-  - Note that the program will not work unless you add the required source code
+  - Please note that the program will not work unless you add the required source code
-  - Refer to the `writing/reflection.md` for details about designing your experiment
+  - Please refer to the `writing/reflection.md` file for all of the ways to run the program
 - Please note that the program will not work unless you add the required source code at the designated `TODO` markers.
 - Confirm that the program is producing the expected output by looking in the